Mabahe/typo3-core-redirects/README.md

 [![Redirects](https://img.youtube.com/vi/hln_FGFD_WY/0.jpg)](https://www.youtube.com/watch?v=hln_FGFD_WY)

-Since this feature needs some other patches for the core, the composer patches packages is used to the patch the core on `composer install`.
+Since this feature needs some other patches for the core, the composer patches packages is used to patch the core on `composer install`.

 ## Installation